 Results: being involved in more than 250 national and international training courses and learning events as trainer, facilitator or organizer.
-The main topics were in the following range:

 I enjoy creating inclusive, creative and critical spaces for discussion and empowerment for young people through using a variety of methods that lead to individual and societal change.

 I started my career as a trainer while working in Romania for an LGBTQI organisation called ACCEPT Association.
 My work focused for a long time on inclusive education, combating bullying, hate speech and discrimination.
 I have been involved in international youth work and training especially through IGLYO (International LGBTQI youth and student organisation) and after in the Advisory Council on Youth of CoE.

 I have completed TRAYCE (CoE long term training of trainers course) and since then I joined the Training Pool of the Council of Europe.

 I am currently working as a freelance trainer.